 The closure of the launch ramp is due to damage from a windstorm.
 A large boat was tied to it, causing too much pressure and extensive damage to the float and pile.
 The Marina and Public Works staff cleaned up the debris.

-The repair work started in February with the goal of completing it in Spring 2023.
+The repair work will take place between February and July 1, 2023.
 This will allow the work to occur after the fish window and requirements from the Washington State Fish and Wildlife.

 Updates on the project include: